ArthurShen8118/Image_Classifier/README.md

 </div>

 ## Motivation
-Customer’s experience is one of the important concern for bank industries.
-This project presents a deep learning approach to analyse which factors contribute to customer churn and also to improve the customer’s experience and help banks to securely retain customers.
+Classifying the images can make human lives more convient.
+This project presents a deep learning approach to classify the dog and cat images automatically by AI.
+We can apply this concept to the another technologies more around our daily life ex: auto-tagging system on our social media or quality control in the various field, etc.